How is the Family Home assessed for an Individual entering Aged Residential Care?

 - the right of interest gives them reasonable security of tenure in the home.

 Consequently, the notion of the "family home" can extend beyond a standalone property or unit/apartment to include granny flats and retirement village units.
-In the case of special residences, a pensioner is considered a homeowner if the lump sum amount they paid for their home, known as the entry contribution (EC), is greater than the "extra allowable amount" (EAA) at the time of payment.
-The EEA is the difference between the single homeowner and single non-homeowner thresholds, and as at 20 September 2018 stands at $207,000.
+In the case of special residences, such as a retirement village unit, a pensioner is considered a homeowner if the lump sum amount they paid for their home, known as the entry contribution (EC), is greater than the "extra allowable amount" (EAA) at the time of payment.
+The EAA is the difference between the single homeowner and single non-homeowner thresholds; the current rate applying is $242,000 as at March 20, 2024.

-This area can be complex, depending upon an individual's circumstances, and we very much recommend professional advice.
-To provide you with an overview however, we have provided a flowchart below detailing how an individual's family home will generally be treated in terms of the income and assets tests applying in relation to both the age pension and aged care.
+Because of the complexity, and the dependence on an individual's circumstances, we very much recommend professional advice.
+To provide you with an overview however, we have provided a flowchart below detailing how an individual's family home will generally be treated in terms of the income and assets tests applying in relation to both the Age pension and Aged care.